Simple API Integration

 Business Impact

-- 67% faster time-to-market for new features
+- 67% sooner time-to-market for model-spanning new choices

-- 45% reduction in technical debt accumulation
+- 45% low cost in technical debt accumulation

-- 89% improvement in developer satisfaction scores
+- 89% enhancement in developer satisfaction scores

 Developer Efficiency Gains